chen-assert/cccbd_web/Document/01_system_draft.md

 # 5. Conclusion

 Above are all of the project information that CCCBD company apply for Hibernia-sino Company.
 According to our group condition, we separate into three groups.
-All of us were done ourselves job well and on time.
+All of us were done our job well and on time.